mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 7, 2021

-**Today's JavaScript Progress**: Continued getting a handle on the DOM by practicing to:
+**Today's JavaScript Progress**: Continued building DOM manipulation expertise with four additional exercises:

-1. Select elements.
+1. Select specific elements in the DOM.
-2. Get and Set Text with textContent and innerHTML.
+2. Get and set text with Element.textContent and Element.innerHTML.
 3. Set Element.attribute and Element.className.
 4. Hide and show content at a click of a button.